| GPA Article #3Grading the Quality of Restoration

 comics.
 They must have a solid idea of what lies at both

 ends of the spectrum in order to create a fair benchmark.
+The easiest way to establish parameters within this

 spectrum is to use a classic device we're all very familiar